 (OA).
 By selectively targeting the part of your knee damaged by OA, your

-Casa Colina surgeon can resurface your knee while sparing the healthy
+Pomona surgeon at Casa Colina can resurface your knee while sparing the

 Mako partial knee resurfacing can: